carboncredits/x4c/docs/key-management.md

 ### Wallet

 The Tezos term for a public/private key pair used for signing operations.
-The name wallet implies storage, but in fact it is just a key pair, and then funds and tokens stores on the blockchain and associated to that key pair.
+The name wallet implies storage, but in fact it is just a key pair, and the funds and tokens associated with that wallet are stored on the blockchain itself.

-Transactions on the blockchain are verified as being on behalf of a particular wallet by having the wallet owner use the private key pair to sign the transaction.
+Transactions on the blockchain are verified as being on behalf of a particular wallet by having the wallet owner use the private key to sign the transaction.
 This means that in a blockchain system, the ability to carry out actions is based on access to the private key of a key-pair, which is why it's vitally important to restrict access to the private key.

 ### Hot and Cold Wallets